meltano/sdk/docs/dev_guide.md

       - `process_record()` to enqueue a record to be written.
       - `process_batch()` to write any queued records and cleanup local resources.

+Note: The `Sink` class can receive records from one stream or from many.
+See the [Sink documentation](./sinks.md) for more information on differences between a target's `Sink` class versus a tap's `Stream` class.

 ## Building a New Tap or Target

 First, install [cookiecutter](https://cookiecutter.readthedocs.io) if you haven't